mostafa-marouf/portfolio/README.md

-Certainly!
-Here's a suggested description you can use for your GitHub profile:

 👋 Welcome to my GitHub profile!
 I'm Mostafa Marouf, a passionate web developer based in Egypt.
 I love crafting delightful user experiences and building innovative web applications using modern technologies.

 🚀 Currently, I'm exploring the latest trends in front-end development, diving deep into React.js, and honing my skills in CSS for creating beautiful and responsive designs.